Jugger-Copenhagen/homepage/README.md

 Based on Hugo.

-### Calendar

-The non-Google fancy calendar is made with [FullCalendar](https://fullcalendar.io), an almost plug-and-play JS plugin.
-The calendar is implemented as the {{< calendar >}} shortcode that inserts the required HTML etc. The JS plugin is loaded in custom_head.html.
-Configuration options for the calendar are specified in the JavaScript code in the shortcode.

-#### Styling

-By default the calendar matches the theme relatively well, but to further improve it you can adjust the JS options or write custom CSS properties: [CSS Customization](https://fullcalendar.io/docs/css-customization)

 ## Styling

 Most of the styling is provided by the hugo-scroll theme that is embedded as a github subrepository.
 However, we do a few custom styling things, which are visible in assets/css: